marco97pa/MostSubYTMusicChannels/README.md

 You can [follow this bot on Twitter](https://twitter.com/mostSubYTMusic?s=09).

 It posts a [weekly report](https://github.com/marco97pa/MostSubYTMusicChannels/blob/master/.github/workflows/report.yml) of the top chart on Monday.
-Every day it [posts updates](https://github.com/marco97pa/MostSubYTMusicChannels/blob/master/.github/workflows/main.yml) such as: an [artist's subscribers increased](https://twitter.com/mostSubYTMusic/status/1340295837105217539), an [artist overtakes another artist](https://twitter.com/mostSubYTMusic/status/1339601270781308930?s=20) and more.
+Every day it [posts updates](https://github.com/marco97pa/MostSubYTMusicChannels/blob/master/.github/workflows/main.yml) such as: an [artist's subscribers increased](https://twitter.com/mostSubYTMusic/status/1340295837105217539), an [artist overtakes another artist](https://twitter.com/mostSubYTMusic/status/1339601270781308930?s=20), retweets tweets of artists about new videos on YouTube and more.

 ![Imgur](https://imgur.com/kuWkTOq.jpg)